 Avocado milk is nut, seed and coconut-free.
-It’s Paleo, Keto, AIP and GAPS-friendly.
-It’s creamy and delicious and stays that pretty light green color in the fridge for days.
-Avocado milk is allergy-friendly, versatile and even great for gulping by the glass!
-It takes just five minutes to make and a few ingredients!
+This versatile milk is Paleo, Keto, Low Carb, AIP, Whole30 and GAPS-friendly.
+Creamy and delicious, it stays that pretty light green color in the fridge for days!
+Avocado milk is allergy-friendly and great for gulping by the glass!
+Just five minutes to make and a few ingredients!

 ALSO — I have clients who love this recipe.
 It is so sweet to see the recipe meet people’s needs!
 One of my favorite kiddos can’t have nuts or seeds or coconut, and his mama makes him this every week.
 He drinks it down, glass after glass, his favorite.
 That fills my heart the way it fills his belly: all happy goodness.

 How we thought of Avocado Milk

 Most of us are open to, or already have, enjoyed avocado in sweet settings: smoothies, cake or muffin recipes, as the base for raw chocolate ganache or fudge (find these recipes in my treats cookbook here) and ice cream.

 By the way, here’s my Avocado Sorbet recipe with 7 flavor variations; it’s a wonderful recipe!

 So it’s not a big leap, the concept of Avocado Milk.

 Avocado Milk was inspired by my teenage daughter and the need for another milk that was allergy-friendly!
 So many food intolerances have been in this house.
 The intolerances can be an impetus to create something new and delicious!